unil-lettres/etherpad/README.md

 `cp docker-compose.override.yml.prod docker-compose.override.yml`

 You can replace the values if needed, but the default ones should work for production.
+You can do the same with the `docker-compose.override.yml.stage` file if your environment is staging.

 Build & run all the containers for this project: